open-telemetry/opentelemetry-dotnet/docs/trace/links-creation-with-new-activities/README.md

 This can make visualizing and understanding the trace difficult.

-Further, it may make it difficult to do programmatic analytics at the *individual* resource operation level (for each of the 1000s of resources) as there would be no single trace that corresponds to each of the individual resource operations.
+Further, it may make it difficult to do programmatic analytics at the *individual* resource operation level (for each of the 1000s of resource operations) as there would be no single trace that corresponds to each of the individual resource operations.

 Instead, by creating a new trace with a new root activity before the fanout call, you get a separate trace for each of the resource operations.
 In